A thermodynamical description of third grade fluid mixtures: Conclusions

-It is worth of being remarked that we do not assume \emph{a priori} a modified energy equation including additional contributions (\emph{i.e.}, no interstitial working \cite{DunSer}) and do not postulate the functional form of entropy flux.
+It is worth of being remarked that we did not assume \emph{a priori} neither a modified energy equation including additional contributions (\emph{i.e.}, like interstitial working \cite{DunSer}), nor postulate a generalized expression of the entropy flux as often done in non-local ﬂuid mechanical \cite{morro2007}, or phase-ﬁeld models \cite{Heida-Malek-Rajagopal,morro2006,Fabrizio-Giorgi-Morro-2006}.

 Remarkably, we were able to explicitly solve the thermodynamical constraints by obtaining a Cauchy stress tensor that is sufficiently general to include that proposed by Korteweg in \cite{Kor}, and prove that the mixture's behavior is typical of a viscous Korteweg fluid \cite{GP-2021}.
+Finally, by means of a semilinear approximation, we derived a generalized evolution equation for a phase-field characterizing phase transitions in binary mixtures of third grade Korteweg fluids.

 The theoretical results above derived contain some degrees of freedom and may serve as a basis for experimental and/or numerical investigations.
-Further application of the theory could be to investigate diffusive binary mixtures of Korteweg-type fluids with one temperature, where the state space includes the diffusion velocity; as a consequence, the diffusional mass flux is not a constitutive function, and the thermodynamical constraints involve a contribution due to the diffusion velocity.
+Further applications of the theory could be the investigation of diffusive binary mixtures of Korteweg-type fluids with one temperature, where the diffusion velocity is included in the state space; as a consequence, the diffusional mass flux will not represent a constitutive function, and the thermodynamical constraints involve a contribution due to the diffusion velocity.